AFEEF12345/POMOsite/Readme.md

-we can cahnge the logo
+we can change the logo

 images in slider is changed